sandialabs/seat-qgis-plugin/docs/src/tutorials/file_access.rst

     - Your Company/Institution
     - Intended Use of the Tutorial Files

-Upon approval, you will receive access to a collection of folders containing the tutorial files.
+Upon processing, you will receive access to a collection of folders containing the tutorial files.
 The directory structure is outlined below.
-Each of the four provided folders is highlighted for emphasis, namely `DEMO paracousti`, `DEMO structured`, `DEMO unstructured`, and `style_files`.

 .. _DEMO_files: